seiteta/digital-garden/content/compost.md

 title: Compost
 ---

 Compost is magic.
-You put some waste, mix it from time to time, and boom, you get free high quality soil.
+You throw in some waste, mix it from time to time, and boom: free, high-quality soil.

-Instead of a digital garden, what if this website is just a compost heap?
-I just drop some ideas, connect them from time to time, and boom, I get free high quality material to write from.
+Instead of a digital garden, what if this website were just a compost heap?
+I throw in ideas, connect them occasionally, and boom: raw material for future writing.